luckyaxl/sonargit/README.md

 The `extractSonarQubeUrl` function uses a regular expression to extract the SonarQube URL from a given text.

+### Web Scraping with Puppeteer

+Puppeteer is used to launch a headless browser and navigate to a SonarQube login page.
+It then logs in with a provided username and password.
+After logging in, it iterates through an array of pull requests, extracts information such as coverage percentage and SonarQube URL from GitHub comments, and takes a screenshot of the corresponding SonarQube page.

 ### Sequential Processing of Pull Requests

-The `sequentialProcess` function processes an array of pull requests sequentially, fetching information about each pull request and taking a screenshot if a SonarQube URL is found.
+The `sequentialProcess` function is designed to meticulously handle an array of pull requests in a sequential manner.
+It systematically processes each pull request, ensuring that data fetching from GitHub adheres to rate limits.
+As part of its functionality, the function retrieves comprehensive information for each pull request.
+If a SonarQube URL is detected, the function initiates a secondary action by capturing a screenshot.
+Additionally, the sequential execution of SonarQube screenshot capturing is implemented to address concerns related to high memory usage, particularly when leveraging tools like Puppeteer.

 ### Usage of Moment.js